-We are usually pretty hesitant to even hint at categorizing, labeling or classifying grief.
-There are so many different grief responses that can and should be considered ‘normal’ and no two people will have the exact same feelings and experiences after a death, not even those from the same family, region, religion, or culture.
+We are usually pretty hesitant to even hint at categorizing, labeling, or classifying grief.
+There are so many different grief responses that can and should be considered ‘normal’ and no two people will have the exact same feelings and experiences after a death—not even those from the same family, region, religion, or culture.
 All that being said, there is merit in examining how those with similar traits typically view and interact with the world, as long as we do it with a grain of salt.

 We don’t always think of gender as complicated because we sometimes confuse it with ‘sex’, which refers to our biological makeup and determines what box we check at the DMV.
 Gender is not actually a matter of fact, as psychologist Dr. Stephanie Shields of Pennsylvania State University notes:

 Doka and Martin associate this type of grieving with the intuitive grieving style.
-Intuitive grief is experienced mainly in terms of feelings and emotions – “I felt sad” or “I felt angry” – and the grief response is usually focused on exploring and expressing these emotions – “I cried all night” or “I got so mad I couldn’t think.”
+Intuitive grief is experienced mainly in terms of feelings and emotions (e.g., “I felt sad” or “I felt angry”) and the grief response is usually focused on exploring and expressing these emotions (e.g., “I cried all night” or “I got so mad I couldn’t think”).

 According to Martin and Doka, dissonant grief emerges when the way someone’s grief is naturally experienced and expressed clashes with what they think is expected and acceptable.
-Confusion, shame, and repression can emerge when someone who is typically “strong” or unemotional becomes overwhelmed by emotion or someone who expects to be flooded with feelings finds that they aren’t.
+Confusion, shame, and repression can emerge when someone who is typically “strong” or unemotional becomes overwhelmed by emotion, or when someone who expects to be flooded with feelings finds that they aren’t.

-Martin and Doka represent just one perspective on how gender-related characteristics can impact grief, but I think their theory encourages us to consider the ways in which gender can influence grief while being mindful that there is immense variability in what gender actually means on an individual level.
-It is important as people who are grieving or as friends, family and support workers, to be open to a range of grief responses regardless of our expectations.
+Martin and Doka represent just one perspective on how gender-related characteristics can impact grief, but I think their theory encourages us to consider the complex ways in which gender can influence grief while being mindful that there is immense variability in what gender actually means on an individual level.
+It is important as people who are grieving or as friends, family, and support workers, to be open to a range of grief responses regardless of our expectations.

 Subscribe to receive our posts straight to your email inbox.